EcstasyH/Interpolation/README.md

 ## Run Benchmarks

-Benchmark files are stored in the `Benchmarks` directory.
-For example, if you want to run the two-dimensional benchmark `example2d.jl`, edit the content of `run.jl` file to `name = "example2d"` on line 172.
-Then, run `julia run.jl`.
+See `run_SOS.jl` file or the corresponding juypter notebook file `run_SOS.ipynb`.

-Due to the precompiling mechanism of Julia, running `julia run.jl` for each instance is very inefficient.
-Hence, I suggest (1) using ==Jupyter Notebook== (package `IJulia`) to work with the `run_all.ipynb` file.
-Or (2) open an iteractive session by `julia`, and then run `include("run.jl")`
+The implementation based on TSSOS package can be found in file `run_TSSOS.ipynb`.

 ## Verify Results
-The results for benchmarks all stored in `Results` directory.
+The intermediate results are stored in `Results` directory.
 We use Mathematica to read these results and verify them.
 Please refer to the content of `Verify.nb` file.